 5. Recognise and support creative sector growth

-PANZ, along with organisations from the music, film and TV, games, design and other creative industries, is a member of WeCreate.
-We must ensure that the public and the government see that growth in exports for the country.
+PANZ, along with organisations from the music, screen, interactive, design and other creative industries, is a member of WeCreate.
+The primary kaupapa of this sector-level organisation is to unite the diverse voices of the creative ecosystem in Aotearoa; to champion and advocate for the value and impact of the creative industries – in order to create jobs, economic growth, and wellbeing.
 PANZ supports the goals for the creative sector that are outlined in the WeCreate Action Plan.

 6. Support environmental sustainability in the publishing industry

 PANZ recently commissioned a report from the Sustainable Business Network (SBN) seeking guidance on how we can best work towards a more sustainable publishing industry.
 Several proposals were made by SBN and we would like to engage with relevant government departments to ensure that the industry can successfully implement the key recommendations.